scverse/spatialdata/docs/design_doc.md

 A set of (multi-)polygons associated with a set of observations.
 Each set of polygons is associated with a coordinate system.
 Polygons can be used to represent a variety of regions of interests, such as clinical annotations and user-defined regions of interest.

 The Polygon object is implemented as a geopandas dataframe with [multi-polygons series](https://geopandas.org/en/stable/docs/user_guide/data_structures.html).
+The coordinate systems and transforms are stored in `geopandas.DataFrame.attrs`.

 ##### Shapes